supercontainers/sc-tutorials/README.md

 ## Schedule

-WORK IN PROGRESS

 8:00 - 8:20 Introduction and update on Linux containers - SLIDES (Shane)
-Including logging into VM, and defining jargon

 8:20 - 8:50 Building and running Docker containers (Shane)
-Using Docker and Podman to run containers

 8:50 - 9:30 Advanced container builds (Eduardo)
-Might also include creating Dockerfiles with Spack, and Buildah?

 9:30 - 9:55 Container images best practices (Shane)